coderefinery/testing/guide.md

 # Instructor guide

 ## Why we teach this lesson
+We illustrate how tests can be done in various ways.
+Tests can be part of code.
+It can be used as a check during a git commit.
+It can be set up automatically such that Pull Requests get verified by a Continuous Integration service like Travis.

+The lesson covers a lot of aspects related to testing.
+It tilt some what towards testing with the purpose of software shipping.
+When testing with the purpose of verification and behavior specification is emphasized it becomes better and more well received.

+Currently the lesson is in the "discipline" domain.
+Testing is something you do to control behavior (your own as well as the code).
+Testing is also something you can do to improve productivity, but this is less visible/detectable.

 ## Intended learning outcomes
 * To learn and get a feel of Travis.
 * Testing serve different purposes.